Skip to main content

 What to Do If You Receive a Non-Renewal from a Financially Weak Carrier

-If you receive a non-renewal or cancellation notice from a carrier whose financial health concerns you, take these steps:
+If you receive a non-renewal or cancellation notice from a carrier whose financial health concerns you, consider these steps:

 • Do not panic, but do not delay.
 You have time to find replacement coverage before the non-renewal takes effect, but you need to start immediately.
 California law requires advance notice for non-renewals (typically 45 to 75 days depending on the circumstances).